pnuehrenberg/vassi/docs/source/3_basic_usage.rst

     :alt: Behavioral timeline for test sequence 11.

 Although we only trained a simple model on a subset of 4000 samples, the model already seems to classify the majority of the frames correctly.
-You can fit any classification model that implements the :code:`sklearn` predictor `API <https://scikit-learn.org/stable/developers/develop.html#estimators>`_ to improve classification results, for example also :code:`XGBoost` classifiers.
+You can fit any classification model that implements the :mod:`~sklearn` predictor `API <https://scikit-learn.org/stable/developers/develop.html#estimators>`_ to improve classification results, for example also :mod:`~xgboost` classifiers.
 The *automated-scoring* package further provides two postprocessing steps to improve classification results, *smoothing* and *thresholding*.
 Have a look at the example notebooks to reproduce the results as presented in the paper.